 Under the right conditions, they definitely can bloom, even indoors.

 The pink tubular flowers are most curiously shaped, and they function as ingenious fly traps.
 Lured by the scent of the flowers, small flies will get into the purple tops and are trapped inside.
-Only to be released after they are covered in the plants pollens.
+Only to be released after they have been covered in the plants’ pollens.

 How to prune a String of Hearts Plant?